adam-mcdaniel/rusty-ci/docs/src/usage/yaml.md

     # You can put as many builders as youd like here, and the scheduler will start them all.
     builders:
       - rusty-ci-test

+    # The password a whitelisted user can comment on a merge / pull request
+    # to mark it for testing; that is if the pull request was made by a non-whitelisted
+    # user.
+If the pull request was made by a whitelisted user, it is automatically run.
+    password: "ok to test"
 ```

 ## The builders section